 Some people are (unfortunately!) just born with nails that are naturally fan-shaped and tend to grow downward.1

 Make That Nail Toe The Line

 If an ingrown toenail is not taken care of, the toe can get infected and start oozing pus.
 In some cases, the infection may spread into the bone.

 If your toe has become infected, or you have

 If you’re not in the at-risk category, there are several simple things you can do at home to deal with an ingrown toenail.

 - Soften the skin around your toenail with some olive oil and gently push it away from the nail with a cotton bud.3

 - Wet some cotton with water or antiseptic and place it under the ingrown edge of the nail.
-You can also place some dental floss under the nail to help it grow properly.4
+You

 - Gently massaging the skin folding over the ingrown nail as it develops can reduce pain and may help separate the skin fold from the nail.

 - To prevent infection, keep your feet clean and regularly change your socks.5